apache/openwhisk-cli/README.md

 The OpenWhisk CLI is available on the release page: [click here to download](https://github.com/apache/incubator-openwhisk-cli/releases).
-We currently have binaries available for Linux, Mac OS and windows under i386 and amd64 architectures.
+We currently have binaries available for Linux, Mac OS and Windows under i386 and amd64 architectures.
 Linux versions are also available under Linux on Z, Power and 64-bit ARM architectures.
 You can download the binary, which fits your local environment.

 # How to build the binary locally